yusuzech/r-web-scraping-cheat-sheet/README.md

 #### 1.Execute javascript

-I'm not a expert in Javascript, and I learned how to use it with this [post](https://datascienceplus.com/scraping-javascript-rendered-web-content-using-r/)
+I learned how to use Javascript with this [post](https://datascienceplus.com/scraping-javascript-rendered-web-content-using-r/).
+Since I'm not an expert in Javascript, I recommend you to search for other related resources online.

+If you don't know Javascipt, then this method is unlikely to be suitable for you.
+Since Javascript isn't an easy subject, I don't recommend you to learn it if your only purpose is to use it to do web-scraping in R. The following two methods are much easier.

 #### 2.Use Developer tools